-- 15. Adding yet another hurdle to the preservation/rehabilitation process, while Petitioner was negotiating the contracts for the partial demolition and abatement of the asbestos, the City of Jacksonville, Florida issued a Notice of Condemnation.
-This issue was finally resolved with the City in December 2020 and a demolition permit for the partial demolition was acquired. - 16.
+- 16. Adding yet another hurdle to the preservation/rehabilitation process, while Petitioner was negotiating the contracts for the partial demolition and abatement of the asbestos, the City of Jacksonville, Florida issued a Notice of Condemnation.
+This issue was finally resolved with the City in December 2020 and a demolition permit for the partial demolition was acquired. - 17.
 As soon as a contract was approved and a Notice to Proceed was issued, the partial demolition and abatement work on Building G commenced on December 7, 2020 and was completed on January 11, 2021.
 It was only after this work was done that The Architectural Team Company ("TAT") was able to conduct a closer inspection of Building G. TAT determined that the building should be completely demolished rather than repaired, noting in its report that: - a.
 The existing brick walls have been heavily damaged by fire; - New roof tie-down anchors will be needed throughout the building, even in non-damaged portions; and - c.
-Existing brick and masonry walls are not tied together and need to be structurally connected. - 17.
+Existing brick and masonry walls are not tied together and need to be structurally connected. - 18.
 Petitioner is unable to replace Building G because the estimated cost to reconstruct Building G would exceed \$2.3 million, but insurance proceeds received for damage caused by the Fire totaled only \$864,000.
-Because of the prohibitive cost to rebuild, Petitioner will instead demolish Building G and rehab the open space into common green space. - 18.
-Petitioner further notes that although Building G will not be repaired/replaced, the increased Development Costs reflected on page 2 of the Certificate for "necessary rehab work which was unexpectedly discovered during the demolition process, as well as [the Fire]" will nevertheless remain the same.
-As a result of the Fire, Petitioner conducted gas line testing at the Development and three additional properties in the Petitioner's Jacksonville portfolio (the "Portfolio") as a precaution.
+Because of the prohibitive cost to rebuild, Petitioner will instead demolish Building G and rehab the open space into common green space. - 19.
+Petitioner further notes that although Building G will not be repaired/replaced, the increased Development Costs reflected on page 2 of the CUR for "necessary rehab work which was unexpectedly discovered during the demolition process, as well as [the Fire]" will nevertheless remain the same.
+As a result of the Fire, Petitioner conducted gas line testing at all of the developments in the Portfolio as a precaution.
 As a result of the gas line testing, Petitioner had to make costly repairs to the Development and the other properties in the Portfolio, including completely replacing all the gas lines at Petitioner's Valencia Way property.

-- 19. Petitioner submits that, even with the loss of the 12 units in Building G, the Debt Service Coverage Ratio will nevertheless remain above 1.10 where (a) since issuance of the Certificate, Petitioner has received two Operating Cost Adjustment Factor increases to overall rents; and (b) since construction completion and as the Development approaches stabilization, operating expenses have continued to decrease. - 20.
-Accordingly, Petitioner requests a waiver from, or variance to, the Rule to enable Petitioner to revise the Total Number of Units. - 21.
+- 20. Petitioner submits that, even with the loss of the 12 units in Building G, the Debt Service Coverage Ratio will nevertheless remain above 1.10 where (a) since issuance of the CUR, Petitioner has received two Operating Cost Adjustment Factor increases to overall rents; and (b) since construction completion and as the Development approaches stabilization, operating expenses have continued to decrease. - 21.
+Accordingly, Petitioner requests a waiver from, or variance to, the Rule to enable Petitioner to revise the Total Number of Units. - 22.
 Pursuant to Section 120.542(1), Fla.
 Stat., and Chapter 28-104, F.A.C., the Corporation has the power and authority to grant waivers or variances to its rule requirements when strict application of the rules would lead to unreasonable, unfair and unintended consequences in particular instances.
-A waiver or variance shall be granted when the person who is subject to the rule demonstrates that the application of the rule would: (1) create a substantial hardship or violate principles of fairness, and (2) the purpose of the underlying statute has been or will be achieved by other means by the person.
+A waiver or variance shall be granted when the person who is subject to the rule demonstrates that the application of the rule would: (1) create a substantial hardship1 or violate principles of fairness, and (2) the purpose of the underlying statute has been or will be achieved by other means by the person.
 See § 120.542(2), Fla.
-Stat.
+Stat. - 23.
+Here, Petitioner meets the requirements for the waiver or variance.
+The requested waiver will not adversely impact the Development or the Corporation and will ensure that the 188